aryamaan-roy/Motorcycle-Violations-Complete/Training/Models/README.md

 backup = ./backup
 )

-Now modify the obj.names file
+Now modify the obj.names file or create one if not there

 Add the names of the classes of your dataset to this file